Fill out the form below for access to our Entrepreneur’s Quick Start Guide to More Time, Energy, & Financial Freedom!

 In that moment of clarity the heavens opened, rays of sunshine poured in the room highlighting Kristen’s mess of curly hair, and voices boomed all around singing, “Ahhhhhhhhh!!!!!”

 OK not really… but amidst the tears of joy and relief, Kristen’s energy soared and she found newfound purpose.

 Two hours later the brand had a full logo, identity, and website.
 And less than a week later all the previous products she’d created for her old “entrepreneurship” brand were re-branded with The Casual Entrepreneur (while, incidentally, she was hanging out at an auction holding a sword across her lap… Not kidding… See?)

-Incidentally, while Kristen is wearing jeans she can most often be found in more comfortable workout pants, and has decided that this brand gives her the right to show up as herself… rather than as some corporate-trained-turned-business-wannabe-owner expects her to be.
+Incidentally, while in the above photo Kristen is wearing jeans, she can most often be found in more comfortable workout pants, and has decided that this brand gives her the right to show up as herself… rather than as some corporate-trained-turned-business-wannabe-owner expects her to be.
 And we’re pretty sure you might feel the same way…